 declares, under the provisions of art.
-7.18 of the Higher Education and Research Act (Staatsblad 1997, no. 322) and the Doctoral Regulations, that born XX Xxxx XXXX in Xxxxxxxx, Xxxxxxxxx having presented and successfully defended a dissertation entitled has been awarded the Degree of DOCTOR.
+7.18 of the Higher Education and Research Act (Staatsblad 1997, no. 322) and the Doctoral Regulations, that born XX Xxxx XXXX in Xxxxxxxx, Xxxxxxxxx having presented and successfully defended a dissertation entitled with attached propositions, both supervised by XXXX.XX.
+XXXXXXX has been awarded the Degree of DOCTOR.